 Non-Objecting Beneficial Owners: If you are a NOBO, and unless you have previously informed your Intermediary that you do not wish to receive materials relating to the Meeting, you should receive or have already received from the Company or its agent a Notice-and-Access Notification and a Voting Instruction Form pursuant to NI 54-101.
 These security holder materials are being sent to both Registered Shareholders and Non-Registered Shareholders.
 If you are a Non-Registered Shareholder and the Company or its agent has sent these materials directly to you, your name and address and information about your holdings of Common Shares have been obtained in accordance with applicable securities regulatory requirements from the Intermediary holding the Common Shares on your behalf.
-By choosing to send these materials to you directly, the Company (and not the Intermediary holding the Common Shares on your behalf) has assumed responsibility for (i) delivering these materials to you, and (ii) executing your proper voting instructions.
+By choosing to send these materials to you directly, the Company (and not the Intermediary holding the Common Shares on your proper voting instructions.
 Please return your voting instructions as specified in the Voting Instruction Form.